wilsalv-veri/SAURIA/README.md

 On-chip SRAM structures used for buffering activations, weights, or partial results are excluded from verification.
 These memories are treated as ideal storage elements without attempting to validate internal memory behavior or arbitration logic.

 - **Convolution Lowering**
-The ifmaps data feeder performs on-the-fly convolution lowering (e.g., im2col-style transformation) to generate streamed input data for the systolic array.
-This functionality introduces convolution-specific data transformation semantics that are orthogonal to tile management, control sequencing, and array execution correctness.
-Excluding convolution semantics allows the verification effort to remain focused on validating control-driven tiled execution rather than data layout transformation logic.
+The IFMAPS feeder performs on-the-fly convolution lowering (e.g., im2col-style transformation) to generate streamed input data for the systolic array.
+Verification of convolution-specific data transformation is excluded.
+Instead, a verification configuration allows bypassing convolution semantics, treating inputs as pre-lowered and GEMM-compatible.
+This enables the verification effort to focus on control sequencing, tile management, and array execution correctness without dependence on convolution data layout behavior.

 ---